Efficient Approximation of Gromov-Wasserstein Distance Using Importance Sparsification: Abstract

 \section{Abstract}

-As a valid metric of metric-measure spaces, Gromov-Wasserstein (GW) distance has shown the potential for the matching problems of structured data like point clouds and graphs.
-However, its application in practice is limited due to its high computational complexity.
-To overcome this challenge, we propose a novel importance sparsification method, called \textit{Spar-GW}, to approximate GW distance efficiently.
+As a valid metric of metric-measure spaces, Gromov-Wasserstein (GW) distance has shown the potential for matching problems of structured data like point clouds and graphs.
+However, its application in practice is limited due to the high computational complexity.
+To overcome this challenge, we propose a novel importance sparsification method, called \textsc{Spar-GW}, to approximate GW distance efficiently.
 In particular, instead of considering a dense coupling matrix, our method leverages a simple but effective sampling strategy to construct a sparse coupling matrix and update it with few computations.
-We demonstrate that the proposed Spar-GW method is applicable to the GW distance with arbitrary ground cost, and it reduces the complexity from $\mathcal{O}(n^4)$ to $\mathcal{O}(n^{2+\delta})$ for an arbitrary small $\delta>0$.
+The proposed \textsc{Spar-GW} method is applicable to the GW distance with arbitrary ground cost, and it reduces the complexity from $O(n^4)$ to $O(n^{2+\delta})$ for an arbitrary small $\delta>0$.
+Theoretically, the convergence and consistency of the proposed estimation for GW distance are established under mild regularity conditions.
 In addition, this method can be extended to approximate the variants of GW distance, including the entropic GW distance, the fused GW distance, and the unbalanced GW distance.
-Experiments show the superiority of our Spar-GW to state-of-the-art methods in both synthetic and real-world tasks.
+Experiments show the superiority of our \textsc{Spar-GW} to state-of-the-art methods in both synthetic and real-world tasks.